Search

 The program, authorized by recent changes in Florida law, will target only vehicles exceeding the school zone speed limit by more than 10 miles per hour.
 The cameras will operate during specific time windows:

-• 30 minutes before and after the beginning of school sessions.
+• 30 minutes before school starts.

 • Throughout regular school hours.

-• and 30 minutes before and after the end of school.
+• and 30 minutes after school dismissal.

 Violators will receive a $100 fine and will have 30 days to either pay, submit an affidavit establishing an exception, or request a hearing.
 If the vehicle owner fails to respond within that timeframe, a uniform traffic citation will be issued and sent to the Okaloosa County Clerk of the Court.